-Suit Supply gave me two models to take a look at.
-One being a very elegant wholecut oxford in this cognac-like brown with subtle burnishing.
-A very Italian looking shoe in my humble opinion.
-The other being on the other end of the European spectrum of shoe design, having a far more British like appeal, in a black brogued double monkstrap.
+Suitxupply gave me two models to take a look at.
+One is a very elegant wholecut oxford in this cognac-like brown with subtle burnishing.
+A very Italian-looking shoe in my humble opinion.
+The other is on the other end of the European spectrum of shoe design, having a far more British-like appeal, in a black brogued double monkstrap.

 Therefore, let’s get to it.
 These shoes cost $449.

 Being between the pricing of TBNY and Magnanni (higher than both) but lower than Santoni and Ferragamo, I must say that the finishing was better than the first two brands and on par with the latter for a lot less of the price.
-It’s impressive to say the least and help to show you that sometimes, you are paying for a name.
+It’s impressive, to say the least, and helps to show you that sometimes, you are paying for a name.

 There were two issues that I found, for being a shoe snob.
 One was that the lack of structure due to not having reinforcements between the leather and lining caused the mouth of the shoe to gape.
 You might be able to see this in the photo of me wearing the shoes.
 But this also happens as I am semi flat-footed and can be an issue for many ‘deconstructed’ types of footwear, hence my gravity towards something more ‘structured’ i.e. welted shoes.